DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/OTHER/FAQ.md

 Invalid inventory dimensions                        | Inventory dimension(s) specified in staging record is invalid.
 Verify and either fix staging record, or update D365.
 Inventory Status % does not exist.                  | Verify and map staging's **Inventory status** to a D365 value in the [Inventory status Id mapping] (../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) assigned to the trading partner.
 Item not found: %                                   | Can't find staging's **Item number**.
 Verify which is correct, and either fix staging or D365
+Line % Lot %	Product dimensions do not match source  | Staging record line's product dimensions don't match the original source D365 transaction that created the shipment advice.
+Verify and fix staging if required.
 Location % does not exist in warehouse %.           | Verify staging's **Location** and either fix staging or add to D365 Blocking status cannot be set for Transfer transactions.  | Staging's **Inventory status to** is flagged as a blocking status, and transfer journal is thus not allowed.
 No inventory journal setup in document settings profile   | Assign a transfer journal in **Journal name** on the [document setting profile](../SETUP/SETTING%20PROFILES/Inventory%20adjustment%20advice%20-%20Transfer.md)
 Posting - Journal	Journal: %	Line number: %	Item number: %	From inventory dimensions and To inventory dimensions must be different.  | Issue with staging as the **From batch number** and **To batch number** doesn't differ.
 Verify and fix staging.
 Posting - Journal	Journal: %	Line number: %	Item number: %	Physical on-hand	Site=%,Warehouse=%,Batch number=%	% cannot be picked because only % is/are available from the inventory for item: %.  | Not enough on hand stock for required movement journal line, either fix staging or D365.
+Posting - Journal	Journal: %	Line number: %	Item %	Inventory dimension Inventory status must be specified. | Inventory status is required for the transaction and hasn't been specified in the staging record.
+Edit staging record's **Inventory status** for the applicable line.

 ### Inventory adjustment - Counting